Tabula: Efficiently Computing Nonlinear Activation Functions for Secure Neural Network Inference: Tabula : Efficient Nonlinear Activation Functions for Secure Neural Network Inference

-At a high level, the secure lookup table procedure of \cite{lookup_marcel}, given a table $T[x] = F(x)$ (where $F$ is the target nonlinear function), initializes a shared table $[T]$ across the parties and a secret $s$, such that $[T][s+x] = [F(x)]$ for all values of $x \in \mathbb{F}_{p}$, where $s$ secretly shared between the client and the server (hence client and server hold $[s]_0$, $[s]_1$ respectively).
-Concretely, $[T]$ denotes a shared table between the client and server: client holds $[T]_0$ and server holds $[T]_1$, where $[T]_0[s+x] + [T]_1[s+x] = F(x)$.
-Note that both client and server are required to coordinate to initialize their own local $[T]$ in an offline preprocessing phase.
-The online phase, given such a shared table, is then straightforward: given secret shares $[x]$, client and server exchange $[x]+[s]$ to reveal the true value of $x+s$, then looks up this value in the table $[T][x+s] = [F(x)]$.
-Security is maintained in the online phase as a new table $[T]$ and secret $s$ is used per function call, with $s$ being unknown to either party (perfectly blinding the secret value $x$).
+Given a table $T[x] = F(x)$, where $F:\mathbb{F}_p \rightarrow \mathbb{F}_p$ is the target nonlinear function operating over scalars, we initialize a shared table $[T]$ across the parties, so the client holds $[T]_0 \in \mathbb{F}_p^{p}$ and server holds $[T]_1 \in \mathbb{F}_p^{p}$.
+A secret scalar $s \in \mathbb{F}^{p}$ unknown to both parties is generated and shared between the client and the server, with the client and server holding $[s]_0$ and $[s]_1$ respectively.
+The shared table $T$ is constructed such that $[T][s+x] = [F(x)]$ for all values of $x \in \mathbb{F}_{p}$ for some modulus $p$ that determines the precision to compute the nonlinear function.
+Concretely, this means two tables are generated, $[T]_0$ and $[T]_1$ such that $[T]_0[s+x] + [T]_1[s+x] = F(x)$; both client and server coordinate to initialize their local $[T]_i$ in an offline preprocessing phase.
+The online phase, given such a shared table, is then straightforward.
+Initially, the client holds $x_0$ and the server holds $x_1$.
+The client sends to the server $x_0 + s_0$ while the server sends to the client $x_1 + s_1$.
+This allows both parties to obtain the true value of $x+s$.
+Both parties then look up this value in their corresponding tables: client looks up $[T]_{0}[x+s]$, server looks up $[T]_{1}[x+s]$, the sum of which is $F(x)$.
+Security is maintained in the online phase as a new table $[T]$ and secret $s$ are used per function call, with $s$ being unknown to either party, perfectly blinding the secret value $x$.

-Securely initializing shared table $[T]$ from $T$ in the offline preprocessing phase broadly centers around the fact that given an index into a table, a table lookup can be cast as a linear operation, specifically a dot product of the entire table with an indicator vector containing a one in the position of the table index (e.g: the one hot vector encoding of the index).
-Concretely, during the offline preprocessing phase, a secret scalar value $s$ is generated and shared between the two parties; note that $s$ is unknown to the two parties.
-Subsequently, a secure two party demux procedure \cite{lookup_marcel} transforms secret shares of $[s]$ into secret shared vectors $[s']$ which sum to an indicator vector with a one at the $s$'th position.
-Finally, a dot product for each entry of the table can be performed to calculate $[T]$: $T[x]\times[s'_0] + T[x + 1]\times[s'_1] + ... + T[x+n]\times[s'_n] = [T[s+x]]$.
-More details on the preprocessing phase can be found in \cite{lookup_marcel}.
+Securely initializing shared table $[T]$ from $T$ in the offline preprocessing phase is based on the fact that given an index into a table, a table lookup can be cast as a dot product between the entire table with an indicator vector containing a one in the position of the table index (e.g: the one hot vector encoding of the index).
+Subsequently, a secure two party demux procedure \citep{lookup_marcel} transforms secret shares of $[s]$ into secret shared vectors $[s']$ which sum to an indicator vector with a one at the $s$'th position.
+Finally, a dot product for each entry of the table can be performed to compute $[T]$: $T[x]\times[s'_0] + T[x + 1]\times[s'_1] + ... + T[x+n]\times[s'_n] = [T[s+x]]$.
+We develop an efficient and secure protocol for initializing \textsc{Tabula} tables based on these concepts later in the text.